-|Scientific Name||Euphorbia trigona|
+|Botanical Name||Euphorbia trigona|

-|Bloom Time||Spring - summer|
+|Bloom Time||Spring, summer|

-How to Grow African Milk Tree
+Watch Now: How to Grow and Care for an African Milk Tree

 Temperature and Humidity